parallel-finance/parallel/README.md

 official Polkadot Blog.

 ## Open Source Credits
-We would like to send a big thank you to the following projects and their contributors.
+We would like to thank the following projects.
 - [Compound](https://compound.finance/)
 - [ORML](https://github.com/open-web3-stack/open-runtime-module-library)